Membrane osmometer: Dynamic membrane osmometry

 In a dynamic osmometer flow of solvent is measured and a counteracting pressure is created to stop the flow.
 Flow rate of the solvent is measured by the movement of an air bubble in a capillary tube of the solvent.
 The pressure of the solvent compartment is directly changed by raising or lowering a reservoir of solvent connected to the solvent compartment.
 The pressure difference between the two compartments is the osmotic pressure.
 This can be calculate by measuring the change in height or measured directly with a flexible diaphragm.
 Since the pressure is directly changed, an accurate measurement of osmotic pressure can be achieved in 10 – 30 minutes.

 Limitations of membrane osmometry

-Membrane osmometry measurements are best used for 30,000 $< M_n <$ 1,000,000 grams/mole.
-For $M_n$ above 1,000,000 grams/mole, the solute is too dilute to create a measurable osmotic pressure.
-For $M_n$ below 30,000 grams per mole, the solute permeates through the membrane and the measurements are inaccurate.
+Membrane osmometry measurements are best used for 30,000 < M_{n} < 1,000,000 grams/mole.
+For M_{n} above 1,000,000 grams/mole, the solute is too dilute to create a measurable osmotic pressure.
+For M_{n} below 30,000 grams per mole, the solute permeates through the membrane and the measurements are inaccurate.

 Another issue for membrane osmometer is the limited membrane types.
 The most common membrane used is cellulose acetate; however, cellulose acetate can only be used with toluene and water.
 While toluene and water are useful solvent for many compounds, not all polymers are miscible in toluene or water.
 Regenerated cellulose membranes can be used for many other solvents, but are hard to obtain.